 Defiance College is a private college located in Defiance, Ohio and affiliated with the United Church of Christ.
 The college began as Defiance Female Seminary in 1850 and was opened by the Christian Connection (now part of the UCC) to provide schooling for young women.
 William Curtis Holgate, a local businessman, donated most of the campus.
 In 1903 the Defiance Female Seminary formally became Defiance College, making it one of only two religious-affiliated colleges to begin operation in Ohio during the 20th century.
 The Schauffler College of Religious and Social Work in Cleveland had four-year students from more countries than any other, but it failed financially and merged with the graduate school of theology at Oberlin College.
 When Oberlin closed that school in 1967, the Schauffler endowment was moved to Defiance College, which created the Schauffler Center and later built Schauffler Hall.
 Colors: Purple and Gold.
 Mascot: Yellow Jackets (As with most schools in the late 19th and early 20th centuries Defiance’s teams were known by the school colors, the “Purple & Gold.”
 In 1924 though the school held a vote by the student body to have an actual mascot.
 “Yellow Jackets” won out over other contenders such as Greyhounds, Panthers and Dragons.)

-Otterbein is in dark jerseys and white helmets; Defiance is in white jerseys and gold helmets.
-For complete rosters and lineups see the attached program, and for more game details see the Columbus Dispatch articles linked above.
+Notes: Otterbein is in dark jerseys and white helmets; Defiance is in white jerseys and gold helmets.
+For more game details see the Columbus Dispatch articles linked to this page.

 Defiance – Lance E. Tigyer was head coach of Defiance College from 1971-1973.
 This three-year record was 17-10-0 for a .630 average.
 He’s ranked ninth on the list of most successful Yellow Jacket football coaches.

 Game Film # and Reel #